PHYSICAL PROPERTIES & MISCELLANEOUS TESTS

 Measures the viscosity, or rate of extrusion, of molten plastic.

 This gives a relative indication of molecular chain length.

-We can also perform a number of tests not listed above.
+We also perform a large number of tests in addition to these listed above.